 Set forth below is a reconciliation of the movement in net assets in 2021 reflecting actuarial gains and losses as well as assumption and actuarial standard changes.
-A more detailed discussion of the actuarial gains and losses is contained in note 20 of the unaudited condensed interim consolidated financial statements.
+A more detailed discussion of the actuarial gains and losses is contained in note 20 of the consolidated financial statements.